liyao001/BioQueueDoc/source/cluster.rst

 BioQueue.
 However, limited by the clusters we can access, BioQueue now just provides build-in plugins for TorquePBS (carefully tested under production environment) and HTCondor (not tested under production environment).
-So we hope our users who have the privilege to access other types of DRMs can involved in the development of cluster plugins.
+So we hope our users who have the privilege to access other types of DRMs can involve in the development of cluster plugins.
 Here we provide a detailed documentation for developing new plugins for BioQueue.